UoB-COMSM0110/2024-group-8/README.md

 ![image](https://github.com/UoB-COMSM0110/2024-group-8/blob/main/images/use-case-diagram.jpeg?raw=true)

-- Player start the games
-- Player choose which map to play

- In level #?
-- System generates new level
-- User waits for ‘enemies’ to spawn and move throughout screen
-- User places units to protect towers.
-- System uses enemy sprites to attack players towers.
-Randomised attacks within set limits dependant on progress through game.
-- System presents options of tower to user and highlights areas where the towers can be places
-- User selects type of towers and locations to place in.
-- System decrements (money??) total i.e. reduces amount of towers that can be placed.
-- User limited by this feature.

- ..Repeats until user lives are expended or no enemies left..

-- Player reaches end of level and game ends
-- System asks player for Name
-- System checks database for existing name and if unique, stores score in database
-- System presents high score to user.
-- System exits

 # Design
 The system architecture of a game developed by software engineers encompasses various components and layers that work together to deliver a cohesive and engaging gaming experience.
 It specifies the internal components that make up a computer system and describes how these are interconnected, how they interact with each other, and how they are managed.
 Ada computer science. (n.d.).
 Ada Computer Science.
 Class diagrams and behavioural diagrams play essential roles in specifying and visualising the system architecture of a game developed by software engineers.